Kowshik-R-2026/Weather_Application/README.md

 - Adjust the update frequency for real-time weather data.
 - Enable or disable alerts using the toggle switch.
 - Set notification intervals to receive timely updates.

+# Security features:
+- A universal data fetching service using docker to remove the need for API Key on the client. (under development)
+- Rate Limiter and Data Privacy compliance

+# Performance Optimizations:
+- Request only the necessary data fields from APIs to reduce the data being transmitted and processed.
+- Fast UI Response and Summary Generation.
+- Efficient Memory management when the program in running in the background. (under development)

 ## Real-time Weather Updates:
 The application will periodically fetch and display the weather information based on the selected interval.

 ## Temperature Alerts:
-If the current temperature goes below or above the specified limits, you will receive a notification alerting you of the situation.
+If the current temperature goes below or above the specified limits, you will receive a notification of the situation.